felipenodari/Python/README.md

 # Python programming
-Sorted codes using Python3 Language
+Here are some of my codes using Python3